Get Trusted Legal Advice From Search Warrant Lawyers

 As explained above, a warrant must be specific.
 For example, if the warrant only specifies and permits the search of your office, an officer cannot search your house.

 Additionally, the search warrant must note a time frame for a permissible search; the officer must respect that time frame.
-Any violation of time, location, or property clearly infringes your rights.
+Any violation of time, location, or property infringes your rights.

 When Is a Search Illegal?